Caveat: Como una pintura nos iremos borrando

 Caveat: Issitoq

-I was thinking about Issitoq as I drifted to sleep, night before last.
+I was thinking about Issitoq as I drifted to sleep, the night before last.
 And so I had a short but vivid dream about Issitoq.
-It wasn't really scary, but it was eerie.
+It wasn’t really scary, but it was eerie.
 He was zooming down out of a stormy, sunsetty sky over a strangely colorful but desolate plain, like some kind of disneyfied Sauron.

 I drew this picture yesterday, based on that dream.